ROCm/MIVisionX/README.md

 ## rocAL

-The Radeon Augmentation Library - [rocAL](rocAL/README.md) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user.
+The ROCm Augmentation Library - [rocAL](rocAL/README.md) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user.

 ## Toolkit